processone/docs.ejabberd.im/content/admin/guide/configuration.md

 changing parameter from web admin interface, you will need to apply them to configuration file manually.
 This is to prevent messing up with your config file comments, syntax, etc.
+Please, consult `ejabberd.log` for configuration errors. `ejabberd` will report syntax related errors, as well as complains about unknown options.
+The later error typically looks like this:
+    17:10:52.858 [error] unknown option 'db_typ' for module 'mod_roster' will be likely ignored, available options are: 'access', 'db_type', 'iqdisc', 'managers', 'store_current_id', 'versioning'
+Unknown options are not ignored at the moment in order to make legacy third-party modules working.
+Make sure you respect indentation (YAML is sensitive to this) or you will get pretty cryptic errors.

 ### Legacy Configuration File